What to Expect on Your Trip to Canmore and Kananaskis Post-Pandemic

 - Tourism Canmore Kananaskis - May 25, 2022

-Borders are opening, restrictions are lifting, and people from around the world are ready to be whisked away on their dream vacations again.
+People from around the world are ready to be whisked away on their dream vacations once again.
 While we’re excited to see some new faces around here in Canmore and Kananaskis, it’s important to be aware of some of the lasting effects of the pandemic.

 Destinations all over the world are facing staff shortages, and Canmore and Kananaskis are no exception.
 As visitors return, tourist towns are struggling to fill all the hospitality positions needed to run their businesses at their pre-pandemic capacities.

-As more visitors arrive, fewer staff members mean you may be waiting a bit longer to get a table or to receive your order at restaurants and pubs.
+As more visitors arrive, fewer staff members mean you may be waiting a bit longer to get a table or to receive your order at restaurants, pubs, and cafes.
 Just remember to be kind to your servers and other frontline workers – they’re likely overworked and still doing their best to make sure your stay is one to remember!

 Canmore and Kananaskis boast over 60 restaurants to choose from that will leave you pleasantly surprised and very full.
 You’re guaranteed to find something for any occasion.